West Bromwich Albion F.C.: Black Country derby

-West Bromwich Albion–Aston Villa rivalry
+Rivalry with Aston Villa

-Ranked by The Daily Telegraph in 2010 as the most fierce in the region alongside the Black Country derby and the Second City derby, games between Aston Villa and West Brom are particularly fierce.
+Ranked by The Daily Telegraph in 2010 as the most fierce in the region, games between Aston Villa and West Brom are particularly ferocious.
 The two first met on 9 December 1882, in the second round of the Staffordshire Cup: Villa hosted a 3–3 draw in front of 13,900 fans, while in the replay West Brom won by a single goal with an attendance of 10,500.
 On 3 January 1885, they met for the first time in the third round of the FA Cup: a goalless draw at West Brom was followed by a 3–0 victory for them away at Villa.
 The following year, both teams became founder members of the Football League.
 They met first in a league fixture on 19 January 1889, Villa winning 2–0 at home, before a draw the next week ending 3–3.
 The two teams met in two further FA Cup finals in the 19th century, a 3–0 win for West Brom in 1892 and a 1–0 win for Aston Villa in 1895.

 Birmingham City were relegated from the Premier League in 2011 and Wolverhampton Wanderers a season later, leaving Aston Villa and West Brom as the only West Midlands teams in England's top division.
 Without their respective main rivals and with Albion finishing above their nearest rivals for the second season in a row, the historic rivalry was rekindled to pre-1990s competitiveness.
 At the end of the 2015–16 season, Aston Villa were relegated, leaving West Brom as the only West Midlands team in the top flight for the 2016–17 season.
 After Albion's relegation at the end of the 2017–18 Premier League, the teams faced each other in the Championship.
-In the 2018–19 EFL Championship play-off semi-finals, Villa knocked out West Brom on penalties, after Albion had two men sent-off over both legs.
+In the 2018–19 EFL Championship play-off semi-finals, Villa controversially knocked out Albion on penalties, after the Albion had two men sent-off over both legs.